rpm-software-management/dnf/doc/api_conf.rst

     Used for substitution of ``$releasever`` in the repository configuration.

+  .. attribute:: reposdir

+    List of directories to search for repo configuration files.
+Has a reasonable default commonly used on the given distribution.

   .. attribute:: tsflags

     List of strings adding extra flags for the RPM transaction.